sureshthivanka/hashicorp-vault-k8/README.md

 git clone --branch v0.3.3 https://github.com/hashicorp/vault-helm.git
 ```

-## Configure a GCP k8s cluster
+## Configure a k8s cluster or minikube to try out this new feature

-I assume that you have installed minikube in your machinea and up and running already.
+I assume that you have installed minikube in your machine and up and running already.
 Use below command to check the status of the minikube.

 ```
 minikube status